An invariant of Legendrian and transverse links from open book decompositions of contact 3-manifolds: Applications

+Since $(M,\xi)$ is already overtwisted, we have that $(M,\xi)\#(S^3,\xi_0)$ is contact isotopic to $(M,\xi)$.
+This means that $L_n'$ is also a non-split Legendrian link in $(M,\xi)$, which is smoothly isotopic to $L_n$ for every $n\geq 1$, but unlike $L_n$ it is clearly loose.
 Each component of $L_n'$ has the same classical invariants of a component of $L_n$.
 Moreover, if $n\geq 2$ then there is an overtwisted disk in their complement.
 From a result of Dymara in \cite{Dymara} the components of $L_n'$ are Legendrian isotopic to the ones of $L_n$.
 Hence, we have the follwing corollary. \begin{cor} The link type of $L_n$ and $L_n'$ in $M$, which is denoted with $\mathcal L$, is both Legendrian and transverse non-simple. \end{cor} On the other hand, we can also find non-simple link types where the two Legendrian and transverse representatives are non-loose. \begin{prop} Let us consider the links $L_1=(L_{0,2}\#L_{1,2})\#H_+\#L(1)$ and $L_2=(L_{1,1}\#L_{0,3})\#H_+\#L(1)$ in the contact manifold $(S^3,\xi_{11})$; where in $L_i$ the knots on the left are summed on the first component of $H_+$ and $L(1)$ on the second one.
-Then $L_1$ and $L_2$ are two non-loose, non-split Legendrian 2-component links, with the same classical invariants and Legendrian isotopic components, but that are not Legendrian isotopic.
+Then $L_1$ and $L_2$ are two non-loose, non-split Legendrian $2$-component links, with the same classical invariants and Legendrian isotopic components, but that are not Legendrian isotopic.